e2rabi/permis360/README.md

 - Spring cloud gateway as an API Gateway
 - Keycloak and OAuth2 for authentication and authorization (istio in the staging env )
 - Eureka as a discovery service ( kubernetes service in the staging env)
-- Spring config server and profile for config management
+- Spring config server and profile for config management (Configmap and secret in the staging env)
 - Opentelemetry  with Jaeguer and prometheus for observability
 - Database migration with flyway and Postgres and Redis for cache management
 - Deployment docker and docker-compose and kubernetes with helm charts